A Car Navigation System for Linux and UNIX (and PocketPC too)

 Credits

-The original RoadMap was (and still is) developed by Pascal Martin.
+The original RoadMap was developed by Pascal Martin.
 As of 2007, Paul Fox has taken over as "maintainer of the moment".
 A version of RoadMap for the Sharp Zaurus was developed by Latchesar Ionkov (who wrote the original QT support).
 The support for the Digital Charts of the World was contributed by Stephen Woodbridge.
-The version of RoadMap for Windows (PocketPC) is developed and supported by Ehud Shabtai (eshabtai at gmail dot com).
+The version of RoadMap for Windows (PocketPC) was developed by Ehud Shabtai but is now supported by Danny Backx.
 Paul Fox has added GPX data interchange support for trips, routes, landmark, and points-of-interest.
 Ehud and Paul have added street labeling and other features as well.
 Alex Briosi and Oleg Gusev contributed the QT4 desktop port.

 (c) Copyright Latchesar Ionkov, 2003